Facilitating Improvement

 This is not just about setting better agendas and objectives, and managing the meeting better.
 It is much deeper than that.

-The FRIED EGG ANALOGY is explained in my book of the same name, available on Amazon (click on the image below).
-It takes less time to read than the average meeting and looks at the issue of meetings from a completely different perspective.
+In less time that the average meeting lasts, I explain the FRIED EGG ANALOGY in my book of the same name, (Available on Amazon - click on the image below).
+It proposes to consider your meetings from a completely different perspective.

 I invite you to get in touch if you'd like to learn more about my Fried Egg Analogy and eliminate those non-productive meetings.